 – How do I find the right contacts?
 What are the ways and networks to be found?
 How to get access to a seat at the right table?
 How do we find the risk takers?
 Hear from savvy entrepreneurs and investors to receive a real know-how.

 Track 2: NURTURING AND LICENSING EARLY-STAGE ASSETS

-Which new forms of academia-industry partnerships to create seed and pre-seed tools?
+Which new forms of academia-industry partnerships to better mature assets?

 Numerous tools have been created in the last years, how do these early-stage financing vehicles work?
 On which bases do they ground funds allocation?
 What are the expectations of the limited partners?
 Who are the players involved in such investment tools, and what do they await from their involvement in such early-stage funding and investment tools?

-What do TTOs want to ensure the creation of a viable spinout opportunity?
+What to ensure before the creation of a viable spinout opportunity?

-What does viable mean for TTOs, and do we have the same definition everywhere around Europe?
+What does viable mean for TTOs, and do we have the same definition everywhere?
 On which grounds are TTOs advising to create a spin-off rather than out-licensing the IP or a contract-based R&D collaboration?
 Which are the benefits, limits, constraints and indication of the spin-out model?
 What are the key factors to create a well-conceived spin-off company, how to exploit and maximise the value creation?